Albert Stanley, 1st Baron Ashfield: Rescue of the Underground Electric Railways Company

 On 20 February 1907, Sir George Gibb, managing director of the Underground Electric Railways Company of London (UERL), appointed Stanley as its general manager.
 The UERL was the holding company of four underground railways in central London.
 Three of these (the District Railway, the Baker Street and Waterloo Railway and the Great Northern, Piccadilly and Brompton Railway) were already in operation and the fourth (the Charing Cross, Euston and Hampstead Railway) was about to open.
-The UERL had been established by American financier Charles Yerkes and much of the finance and equipment had been brought from the United States, so Stanley's experience of managing urban transit systems in that country made him an ideal candidate for the position.
-The cost of constructing three new lines in just a few years had put the company in a precarious monetary position and income was not sufficient to pay the interest on its loans.
+The UERL had been established by American financier Charles Yerkes, and much of the finance and equipment had been brought from the United States.
+Hence, Stanley's experience managing urban transit systems in that country made him an ideal candidate.
+The cost of constructing three new lines in just a few years had put the company in a precarious monetary position, and income needed to be increased to pay the interest on its loans.
 Stanley's responsibility was to restore its finances.

 Only recently promoted to general manager of the New Jersey system, Stanley had been reluctant to take the position in London and took it for one year only, provided he would be free to return to America at the end of the year.
 He told the company's senior managers that the company was almost bankrupt and got resignation letters from each of them post-dated by six months.
 Through better integration of the separate companies within the group and by improving advertising and public relations, he was quickly able to turn the fortunes of the company around, while the company's chairman, Sir Edgar Speyer, renegotiated the debt repayments.
 In 1908, Stanley joined the company's board and, in 1910, he became the managing director.